The following article was originally published in May of 2019.

 The moment he caught the ball moving away from the basket, Leonard was blanketed by Ben Simmons, the 6'10" point guard with enough length, size and speed to bother pretty much any perimeter player in the league.
 He had easily been Philly's best option against Leonard all series long and was the only player who seemed to bother Leonard in even the slightest.

 Standing over seven feet tall with a 7'6" wingspan, Joel Embiid is one the most physically imposing defenders in the entire league.
-An All-Defense selection last year, Embiid is on the short list of candidates to win Defensive Player of the Year and routinely smothers shots from every spot on the floor.
+An All-Defence selection last year, Embiid is on the short list of candidates to win Defensive Player of the Year and routinely smothers shots from every spot on the floor.

-Embiid wasted no time in doubling as he helped on Leonard as Simmons chased the Raptors star around the perimeter.
+Embiid wasted no time in doubling as he helped on Leonard as Simmons chased the Toronto Raptors star around the perimeter.

 When it came time for Leonard to release, Embiid was right there and fully extended.
 For a flat shooter like Leonard, that meant putting more arc on the ball and launching from an irregular angle.
-Short of actually blocking the shot, it's hard to play better defense.
+Short of actually blocking the shot, it's hard to play better defence.